uswong/homebridge-myplace/README.md

 ### Raspbian/HOOBS/macOS/NAS
 1. Install Homebridge via these instructions for [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian), [HOOBS](https://support.hoobs.org/docs) or [macOS](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-macOS), if you have not already.

-2. Find the `homebridge-myplace` plugin via the Homebridge UI 'Plugins' tab search function, once found, click the blue down arrow at the bottom right to install.
+2. Find the `homebridge-myplace` plugin via the Homebridge UI 'Plugins' tab search function, once found, click the blue *down-arrow* at the bottom right to install.
+Once install, click on the three dots at the bottom right and select `JSON Config`, a pop-up box showing a small config in it.
+Do not edit anything but click `SAVE`.
+More pop-up boxes may appear, click `SAVE` to all until you are prompted to `RESTART HOMEBRIDGE`.
+You do not need to restart homebridge but can click `CLOSE` now to move on to the next step.

      <p align="left">
      <img width="400px" src="Screenshots/MyPlaceInstall3.png">